 Back to case studies

 • “Verification tools that screen out North Korean IT fraud at scale also screen out legitimate applicants with non-standard credentials or unconventional career paths.
 The test is whether the system lets you contest and correct — not just whether it’s accurate on average.”

-• Code review rubber-stamp proxies.
-No study measures override rates, time-per-review relative to PR size, or reversal rates on appeal for AI-assisted code review.
-These are the operationally testable proxies for rubber-stamp risk that the literature hasn’t yet measured.
+[RESEARCH GAP: No study measures override rates, time-per-review relative to PR size, or reversal rates on appeal for AI-assisted code review.
+These are the operationally testable proxies for rubber-stamp risk that the literature has not yet measured.]

+Back to case studies